adymaharana/dengueTweets/README.md

 * **combineData.ipynb**: This jupyter notebook contains the code to combine two files, one containing the geographic location of a tweet and the other containing all other information about the tweet, related by a tweet-id.
 The output file is used for mapping the geo-spatial distribution of 'sick' tweets using R scripts present in the repository

-* **mappingCode_new.R**: This R script contains the code to generate geo-spatial mappings of tweet distributions in three of the most populated states of Brazil: Sao Paulo, Minas Gerais and Rio Janeiro
+* **mappingCode_new.R**: This R script contains the code the variables required to generate geo-spatial mappings of tweet distributions in three of the most populated states of Brazil: Sao Paulo, Minas Gerais and Rio Janeiro

+* **spatial_plots.R**: This R Script generates Figure 1 from the paper i.e. the plot comparing Dengue Tweet Density and Actual Case Density among the three states: Sao Paulo, Minas Gerais and Rio Janeiro, using the variables saved by executing the script mappingCode_new.R

+* **Boxplots.R**: This R script generates Figure 2 from the paper i.e. a comparison of distribution of relevant socio-demographic indices among social media users

+* **Barplots_regression.R**: This R Script generates Figure 3 from the paper i.e. a time-series plot of actual dengue case and tweets counts, and a univariate regression model fitted to the time-series plots